valbok/sitcmalloc/README.md

 - Only GCC distributions.
 - No mmap or /dev/mem allocators, only sbrk is supported.
 - No sizemap with its magic.
-- No additional allocators for internal needs expect for Radix Tree nodes.
+- No additional allocators for internal needs except for Radix Tree nodes.
-- No special memory alignment expect spans aligned by pages and memalign().
+- No special memory alignment except spans aligned by pages and memalign().
 - And no other really useful needed features from tcmalloc.

 and -std=c++11 supported.